sipreston/booking-system/README.md

 # Usage
 ## How to get going
-Simply cd to the vagrant directory, in the project, and run Vagrant up.
-If this is the first time you are running the box, it will be provisioned, installing all the packages it needs to run the project.
-This can take around 10 minutes, depending on the speed of the host machine.
-It will then shutdown to finalise the set up.
-Run vagrant up again, and you will be good to go.
+cd to the vagrant directory of the project and run ``vagrant up``.
+If this is the first time running the virtual machine, it will take a few minutes to provision the system, installing all the various packages and setting up the database server so that it is ready for use.
-However, in the base framework, everything will be labelled **example**.
-You will need to tweak the various areas which reference 'example' with the project name.
-This includes file names (such as the example.conf for the apache conf file).
-Once you have an idea of what you will need on your project, tweak the Vagrantfile, and add/remove provision scripts as required.
+Once this is complete the vagrant box will shut down.
+Run ``vagrant up`` again and it will now be ready for us.
+The provisioning will only need to be run once - or any time you delete the box and start afresh.

+Once the box is running, run ``vagrant ssh`` to ssh in to the box. cd to the ``/var/www/booking-system/application`` directory and run the following in sequence.
+* ``composer install``
+* ``php artisan migrate``
+* ``php artisan db:seed``
+* ``npm ci``
+* ``npm run build``

+On your host machine add the following entries to your /etc/hosts file
+* ``192.168.56.11 booking-system.in``